Projects, Etc.

 Ok, here are some little things I’ve done over the years.

-Here’s my mom and me making paint footprints at our 1917 bungalow house in Grand Rapids, Michigan.
+Here’s my mom and me making paint footprints at my old 1917 bungalow house in Grand Rapids, Michigan.
 It’s cute and all, but notice the paint.
 I scraped and painted the whole house, inside and out, and did a host of other repairs that ended up making it a great little place to inhabit.

 IMG_2296